-nOink, a UK based software company who’s platform allows users to track and manage any medical condition released the pack globally in January.
-By creating this pack nOink now offers families living with PKU the ability to both manage the condition and share their data with clinicians or research organisations.
-You can sign up HERE
+noink, the flagship product from UK based software company DSST LIMITED that allows users to track and manage any medical condition, released their PKU (Phenylketonuria) pack globally in January.
+By creating this pack noink now offers families living with PKU the ability to both manage the condition and share their data with clinicians or research organisations.
+You can sign up Here.

-"PKU, is a complex lifelong condition that needs to be treated with extreme control of diet and possibly in conjunction with medication" says nOink Co-founder Dr Liam Holohan.
+"PKU, is a complex lifelong condition that needs to be treated with extreme control of diet and possibly in conjunction with medication" says DSST founder Dr Liam Holohan.

-"On boarding PKU onto the platform was a departure from our usual work with rare diseases as it required a large investment in food data collation" says nOink Co-founder Trevor Gill.
+"On boarding PKU onto the platform was a departure from our usual work with rare diseases as it required a large investment in food data collation" Dr Holohan adds.

 People living with PKU need to regulate their intake of the amino acid Phenylalanine to avoid irreversible brain damage.
 As Phenylalanine is found high protein foods such as eggs, dairy and meat these foods must be avoided.
 Artificial sweetener (aspartame) is converted into phenylalanine in the body so "Diet" drinks are also to be avoided.